cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

 ##### `install.xml`

 This file specifies any database tables that you add.
 It is used whenever someone installs your plugin to a new server.
 When you are adding new tables or changing existing ones, you need to do so through the XMLDB Editor which can be found on your server at `Site administration` > `Development` > `XMLDB editor`, and the file will be generated automatically.
 I recommend adding this page to your admin bookmarks because you will be using it a lot.
-Moodle has documentation for this tool on [this page](https://docs.moodle.org/dev/XMLDB_defining_an_XML_structure#The_XMLDB_editor).
-There is also a large amount of documentation discussing the entire database system at an abstract level, though it might be more technical than it is practical if you are just starting out.
+Moodle has documentation for the editor [here](https://docs.moodle.org/dev/XMLDB_defining_an_XML_structure#The_XMLDB_editor).
+There is also a large amount of documentation discussing the entire database system abstractly, though it might be more technical than it is practical while you are just starting out.

 The editor interface is pretty intuitive, so it shouldn't be too tricky to figure out.
 Note that because Moodle supports a wide array of database types, there are a limited number of options for the data types of your columns.
 Notably, you are not able to use the `Date`, `Time`, or `DateTime` data types.
 Instead, you should express all times as [Unix Timestamps](https://en.wikipedia.org/wiki/Unix_time) with a data type of `int` and a length of `10`.